imgix/imgix-rb/README.md

 **Width Tolerance**

-The `srcset` width tolerance dictates the rate at which widths grow between entries in a srcset attribute.
-By default, this rate is set to 8 percent.
-This setting can be used to fine tune how many `srcset` pairs are generated when invoking `Imgix::Path#to_srcset`.
+The `srcset` width tolerance dictates the maximum tolerated size difference between an image's downloaded size and its rendered size.
+For example: setting this value to 0.1 means that an image will not render more than 10% larger or smaller than its native size.
+In practice, the image URLs generated for a width-based srcset attribute will grow by twice this rate.
+A lower tolerance means images will render closer to their native size (thereby reducing rendering artifacts), but a large srcset list will be generated and consequently users may experience lower rates of cache-hit for pre-rendered images on your site.

+By default this rate is set to 8 percent, which we consider to be the ideal rate for maximizing cache hits without sacrificing visual quality.
 Users can specify their own width tolerance by passing a positive numeric value using the `width_tolerance` keyword argument:

 ```rb
 client = Imgix::Client.new(host: 'testing.imgix.net', secure_url_token: 'MYT0KEN', include_library_param: false)